|

 A worksheet titled Find the Letters with a drawing of a chicken.
 There are circles with various letters, mainly C and F. Some circles are colored yellow.
 Text at the top says C is for chicken.
 A pink heart and blue gem are in the top right corner.

-Chicken color by number
+Chicken Color by Number

 A color-by-number sheet featuring a cartoon chicken with marked sections for red (comb), orange (beak), brown (body), and yellow (feet).
 Beside it is a box of Crayola crayons and three colored gems.